nannou-org/website/src/markdown/posts/moss_grant_completion.md

 [**cpal-wasm-demo.nannou.cc**](https://cpal-wasm-demo.nannou.cc)

-*NOTE: There's a tiny WAV embedded in the WASM, so it might take a couple seconds to download the audio on the first "Play".
-The demo seems to work nicely on desktop Firefox and Chrome but no luck on Safari or Edge just yet, we're yet to investigate.*
+**NOTE:** There's a tiny WAV embedded in the WASM, so it might take a couple of seconds to download the audio on the first "Play".
+The demo seems to work nicely on desktop Firefox and Chrome but no luck on Safari or Edge just yet, we are yet to investigate.

 Here is a [link to the repo](https://github.com/nannou-org/cpal_wasm_example) for this demo in case you would like to take a look.

-### `sample` becomes DASP - Digital Audio Signal Processing
+### "sample" becomes DASP - Digital Audio Signal Processing

 When working with low-level audio in code, there is a common set of patterns and abstractions that the vast majority of audio libraries and applications apply.